RasaHQ/rasa/docs/dialogue-elements/completing-tasks.rst

        - ( what's your email address?
      -
        - ( what's your email address?
-       - work@example.com
+       - work@example.com a
        - ( thanks, and your phone number?
-       - no wait, please use personal@example.com
+       - no wait, please use personal@example.com a
        - ( ok, I'll use that email.
        - ( thanks, and your phone number?